BeltonAlberto/csharp-coding-style/README.md

 # Welcome to the C# Coding Style Guide
 <p> In the world of coding, consistency is key.
 This guide outlines the C# coding style that defines my open-source and personal projects.
 By adhering to these conventions, we ensure clean, maintainable, and collaborative code.
 Whether you're contributing or simply exploring, this guide offers a compass to navigate our coding landscape.
 </p>
-#Let's write code that not only works but inspires.
+# Let's write code that not only works but inspires.

-[Belton Menete] [bymenete@gmail.com] [08/08/2023] This style guide is for C# code developed internally at Google, and is the default style for C# code at Google.
+Belton Menete (bymenete@gmail.com), 08/08/2023, This style guide is for C# code developed internally at Google, and is the default style for C# code at Google.
 It makes stylistic choices that conform to other languages at Google, such as Google C++ style and Google Java style

 | Object Name               | Notation   | Length | Plural | Prefix | Suffix | Abbreviation | Char Mask          | Underscores |
 |:--------------------------|:-----------|-------:|:-------|:-------|:-------|:-------------|:-------------------|:------------|